 The exhibition (In) visible Design investigates these new scenarios through 26 projects by international designers and artists, engaged in research in the margin of the invisible.

-The core of the show - a collection of projects, prototypes, installations, video - is complemented by a search for "artifacts" - extensive documentation of case histories bred by science, technology, art, literature, cinema, graphics - ranging in outline a storytelling and extended cross.
+The central body of the exhibition - a collection of projects, prototypes, installations, videos - is completed by a search for "finds" - a vast documentation of case histories hybridized by science, technology, art, literature, cinema, graphics - ranging outline an extensive and transversal storytelling.